kiba/Writings/fac/chp16_whittle_detour.md

 The young teenager, whose name is Satoshi, made a predatory smile as he watched the other two ganged up on him.

 With a fury of rapid movement, Satoshi brushed away his adversaries in a matter of minutes, sending the blonde soldier and Blue into the pit of despair.
-With victory in his hand, Satoshi laughed.
+With victory in his hand, Satoshi made a whooping sound for victory.

 "No fair!
 That's...just not possible," Jaune Arc's voice said.
 That triggered the rocket scientist's memory of Satoshi's dexterity feats at a small talent show organized for family and friends.
 He knew exactly why Satoshi won.